 We'd encourage you to bring this list with you (and let us know where we can add to it) to reference for all future stock-ups.
-Scroll through below to see our favorite career stories behind these women-owned businesses.
+Scroll through below to see our favorite career stories behind these businesses.

 Amass Botanic Vodka

 A camera operator turned distiller, Morgan McLachlan left her job in TV to pursue a career in distilling.
 In 2012, she co-founded The Spirit Guild, an L.A.-based distillery that crafts spirits out of California's finest botanicals and flowers.
 There, she helped build seven liquor brands from the ground up.

 In 2018, McLachlan teamed up with Mark Thomas Lynn on AMASS Distillery, which was originally a traveling distillery.
 This past year they launched a nonalcoholic spirit filled with citrus, California bay leaf, mushrooms, and juniper—which is nod to McLachlan's love for the Pacific Northwest.

 Catskill Provisions Whiskey

 Claire M. Marin started her publishing career in New York, but after relocating to the Catskills, she fell in love with beekeeping.
 What began as a side hobby quickly flourished—she grew her single hive to over 300 bees and realized she could do something more with it.
 That developed into Catskill Provisions, a purveyor of honey-infused liquor.
 Catskill Provisions' gin, whiskey, and vodka are all one-of-a-kind spirits that promote sustainable and local products.
 A percent of sales is donated to help save the bees and support local pollinators.